ajleeson/research_blog/_posts/2024-08-26-2layer-vol-and-DO.md

 ---
 ## Budget bar charts

-Using the two-layer TEF budgets, I created bar charts of the average DO transports rates over the time intervals of one year (first row of Fig. 11), spring (second row of Fig. 11), and summer (third row of Fig. 11).
+Using the two-layer TEF budgets, I created bar charts of the average DO transport rates over the time intervals of one year (first row of Fig. 11), spring (second row of Fig. 11), and summer (third row of Fig. 11).

 These rate terms are volume-averaged, meaning that I divided the volume-integrated rates by the average volume of each layer over the same time period.